‘Golden Irma’, a “microfilm” reinterpreting the Vocal Constructivists’ 2019 performance of Irma (7 August, 2020)

 ‘Drawing Towards Sound,’ performance of Cardew’s Treatise by the Vocal Constructivists in the Crit Pit, University of Greenwich (25 March, 2015), http://www.greenwichunigalleries.co.uk/drawing-towards-sound/

 In September 2014, “‘Tractatus Philosophicus’: The Launch of Walking Still,” invited performance by the Vocal Constuctivists in the October Gallery, London.
 This was the launch party for our new album Walking Still.

 In June 2014, the Vocal Constructivists were featured as part of the Music and/as Process Conference with a programme called In-Form-ation.

-In January 2014, “Digging Songs,” invited to perform at the Revolutionary Communist Party of Britain (Marxist-Leninist) new year buffet dinner
+In January 2014, the Vocal Constructivists were invited to perform “Digging Songs” at the Revolutionary Communist Party of Britain (Marxist-Leninist) New Year’s Dinner.

 In August 2013, the Vocal Constructivists sang in Peckham Carpark as part of the London Contemporary Music Festival.

 In August 2013, the Vocal Constructivists performed Exquisite Corpses, a programme of British and American experimental compositions, at the Arcola Theatre in London.